Goal Setting Theory: The Psychology Behind Goals That Stick

 Did You Know?

-Across hundreds of studies, specific hard goals outperform “do your best” instructions in roughly 90% of cases (Locke & Latham, 2002).
+Across hundreds of studies, specific, challenging goals outperformed easy or vague goals in roughly 90% of cases (Locke et al., 1981; summarized in Locke and Latham, 2002).
 The effect holds only when the person has sufficient skill and genuinely commits to the goal.

 Skill required